Last updated on 11/26/2018

 double rooms with access to community restrooms purchased out as Super Singles by request in all of the traditional halls (contact DOR)

-Both the DOR and the LGBT* Center are happy to assist students who are interested in exploring other options for inclusive housing.
+Both the DOR and GSS are happy to assist students who are interested in exploring other options for inclusive housing.
 Please contact Jean Wiesley or Emily Harsch for direct support.

 The cost of living for any student depends upon the type of community a student is interested in.
 We do not incur additional costs for comparable living spaces in comparison to All-Gender Housing spaces (such as living in an All-Gender suite in Lawther versus a gendered suite in Lawther), nor do we charge different amounts for students making individual request (for example, requesting a single room or private bathroom costs the same regardless of the purpose of the request).
 We offer All-Gender Housing options at many rates, dependent on the type of housing a student selects.
 Specific housing rates can be found on the DOR website.